joelek/ts-autoguard/readme.md

 ## Roadmap

-* Only generate client and server modules for schemas with routes defined.
 * Add support for enumerations.
 * Resolve issue with imported type and local type sharing identical typenames.
 * Make ServerResponse return payload synchronously.